 3) I avoid social situations like the plague

-You’ll definitely never catch my going for drinks after work, not even during happy hour!
+You’ll undoubtedly never catch my going for drinks after work, not even during happy hour!
 The truth is the idea of having to meet new people and socialize terrorizes me.
 I’ve never been much of a conversationalist, because the thought of not knowing what questions to ask or what subjects to evoke scare the life out of me!
 Looking foolish or feeling embarrassed are synonyms of my worst nightmare and situations that my brain just doesn’t feel equipped to handle.

-I’m definitely an introvert and like to keep my circle of friends small and private.
+I’m certainly an introvert and like to keep my circle of friends small and private.
 I’m certainly guilty of being that friend who always gets called into an unexpected urgent work meeting at 6pm on a Friday evening, meaning I have to cancel… Oops!
 Well, that’s not strictly true, but anything goes when it comes to getting out of situations that could possibly involve meeting new people, right?!

 4) I suffer regular panic attacks